WobSci/harmonic-polymer-rings/README.md

 To explore different variables, change the values listed below `# User Input` starting at line 5 in the scripts.

 # Script Overview
+Each script exports its results into a csv file called `export.csv`.
 ## Mean Squared Displacement
 - [MSD_t.py](https://github.com/WobSci/harmonic-polymer-rings/blob/main/scripts/MSD_t.py) calculates and plots the time-evolution of the mean squared displacement.
 The number $N$ of Kuhn segments and the characteristic radius $\tilde{R}$ of the potential can be freely chosen.